vygr/C-PCB/README.md

 A connected set of points on the PCB.
 Used to specify a section of a track or keepout.
-Transitions between layers must only be vertical through the layers and signify a via in that position.
+Transitions between layers must only be vertical through the layers and signify a through via in that position.
+All vias are through vias, there are no blind vias.

 eg.